The Best Plasma Cutter Review of 2020

 THINGS TO KEEP IN MIND

 Any tool that you buy is an investment.
 And when it comes to plasma cutting systems you get what you pay for.
 There are plenty of models out there that are cheaper than those that made our top three.
 If you’re shopping based on price alone, check out our post on the best plasma cutters under $500, or skip to the bottom of this article for our vote for the best inexpensive cutter out there.
-You can also check out our reviews of units with built in air compressors.
+You can also check out our reviews of units with built-in air compressors.

 We’re going to be highlighting the best performing models on the market.
 These tools are designed to operate in practically any capacity from industrial use to at home or on the farm.
-They have high duty cycles, chew up less consumables, and are more durable than the inexpensive brands.
+They have high duty cycles, chew up fewer consumables, and are more durable than the inexpensive brands.
 This translates to a higher up-front cost, but a lower cost to operate over the long haul.
 This is important when profitability is a concern.

 Each of the models that made the top 3 of our comparison can handle a heavy workload, cut cleanly through at least 1/2″ of steel, and offer reliable performance day in and day out.